 Welcome to A4PaperSize.org

-A4PaperSize.org provide information and dimensions of current paper measurements around the world.
+A4PaperSize.org provide information and dimensions of current A4 paper size measurements around the world.
 We strive to keep our visitors up to date with the latest sizes of paper so they can get back to their day to day tasks.
 Because we understand how important time is, we have laid out our website to accomodate visitor requests.

 To get started, simply click one of the four options listed below.
 If you wish to learn more about paper visit our articles page.

 A4 became a standard in the late 1970's.
 However, even though the standards were introduced in the early 20th century, it took more than 50 years for the standard to be recognised world wide.

 Today, A4 Paper is used by most countries around the world.
 With the exception of the United States of America and Canada.
 Many South American countries such as Mexico, Costa Rica, Chile, Venezuela and more, have officially taken on the A4 paper size standard.
 However, the most common paper size in these countries is still 'Letter Size'.

 When to use A4 Size

 A4 size is the most common paper standard in the world.
 It it used for everyday tasks like to-do lists, printing information from a computer, schedules and many other daily tasks.

 Who invented paper standards

 In the 1920's, Dr Porstmann of Germany published a document proposing a standard for paper which would later change the world.
 Dr Porstmann's theory quickly became DIN approved, which is a standard in Germany meaning 'Deutsches Institut für Normung'.
 In English, DIN translates as 'German Institute for Standardisation'.